 I’ve personally taken the course and checked all of their documents.
 I’ve read many people on Twitter talking about the course, so this aims to be a complete and detailed review that helps you decide whether you should or should not buy it.

-The Micro PE Course is a $150 online course that teaches how to buy, grow, and sell small businesses.
+The Micro Acquisitions is a $249 online course that teaches how to buy, grow, and sell small businesses.

 Over the different lessons, you’ll be learning some strategies and tips to identify businesses that fit your skills, how to negotiate with their founders and all the assets you’ll need to do so, and once you have bought it, how to grow its revenue and eventually sell it for a lot more money than what you bought it for.